haiduc77/IE_SimpleTest/README.md

 - copy the Credential code to your secret vault in GitHub and give it a name
 - Change the **creds:** parameter with you secret tag.
 Ex: ${{ secrets.<YOUT_CRED_TAG_HERE> }}

+# Deployment:
+- Fill in the required parameters in the .yml files: - *AZURE_WEBAPP_NAME / resourceGroupName / - creds
+- Fill in the required parameters in the ***.template.json** - applicationNam / svcPlanName / sqlServerName / sqldbNam
+- As default the action .yml file is set to be trigered on-demand **[workflow_dispatch]** but you can change it to trigger on the **[push]** action by changing the "on:" parameter